About the Blog

 A little bit.

-But then there's specific non-genre films which were seminal moments in makeup effects, and thus are also included on the archive.
+But there are specific arthouse or drama films which were seminal moments in makeup effects, and thus are also included on the archive.

 Because this isn't a review blog, end of.